North Georgia Trout Streams

 Lake Lanier Striper on the Fly

-For those wanting to spend some time on the lake hunting striper, the bite on the fly has been tough and the opportunities have been few and far between.
-Though I expect these conditions to change in coming weeks, the snow we had late last month pushed the bait out of the very backs of the creeks and into deeper parts of the creek channels nearby.
-This crushed our typical midwinter fly bite for the time being, but I expect things to change again after these warm rains and colder temps that will follow.
-Until then, their will be the occasional striper roaming shallow on points but not enough of them to pattern, and the majority of the fish will be focused on the herring in 45’-60’.
-Keep an eye on thing to happen mid to upper lake.
+For those wanting to spend some time on the lake hunting striper, the bite on the fly has been tough, though I expect these conditions to change in coming weeks.
+The recent rains have kept water temps up and crushed our typical midwinter fly bite for the time being, and the forecast shows more of the same ahead.
+Until then, there will be the occasional striper roaming shallow on points but not enough of them to pattern, and the majority of the fish will be focused on the herring in 45’-60’.
+Keep an eye on things to happen mid to upper lake.
 Taylor, Johnson, and Yellow Creek on the Chestatee Side along with Ada, Little River, Wahoo, and Gainesville Creek are all holding a good amount of striper on the Hooch side.

+Planning your trips for 2023?
+Check out some ideas at American Fly Fisherman.
+You can also learn more about the coming months in our Winter Trout fishing and Spring trout fishing articles.
 Best of luck to those with the urge to get outside this month.
 Don’t let the cold deter you from getting out.
 This is the time of year when the biggest fish are caught.
 However, no one will blame you for hiding out on a windy day, they can be quite rough.
-If your stuck inside and want to learn more about trout fishing in North Georgia, check out our other articles for fly fishing tips and techniques.
+If your stuck inside and want to learn more about fly fishing North Georgia or trout fishing in North Georgia, check out our other articles for fly fishing tips and techniques.